-Rebecca said she asked people she met what they thought of the crypto winter, interest rates rising, venture funding drying up, and a looming recession.
+Rebecca asked people on the floor what they thought of the crypto winter, interest rates rising, venture funding drying up, and a looming recession.
 She felt like she was raining on the good times parade a bit.

-“There’s a lot of uncertainty, there are a lot of question marks.
+“There’s a lot of uncertainty, lot of question marks.
 No one is oblivious to what’s going on.
-But overall, the feeling was like, it’s a good thing — it’s hard, but it’s a good thing.” — Rebecca Cohen
+But overall, the feeling is that the current storm is a good thing — hard, but a good thing.” — Rebecca Cohen

 It was Iulia’s first time at Money 20/20 and she heard from conference veterans about the way they saw the trajectory of the show take over the years.

-Rebecca reported that JPMorgan had a lot of space.
-There was a lot about payments.
-There was a lot of ID proofing and a lot of crypto.
-There was hype around the metaverse on stage, but you didn’t really see exhibitors on the floor targeting it.
+There was a lot about payments, a lot of ID proofing, and a lot of crypto.
+There was also the hype around the metaverse on stage, but you didn’t really see exhibitors on the floor targeting it.

 Iulia remarked that she feels the FIs don’t feel as threatened of fintech as they did before.
 The story has turned into a narrative about partnering and finding value in a bundle of services.

 “Banks know they can’t innovate as fast.
-So it’s just a better play for them to let others do it, and hopping on that train or acquire companies.” — Iulia Ciutina
+So it’s just a better play for them to let others do it, and hop on that train or acquire companies.” — Iulia Ciutina

 Green Finance at Money 20/20

 Iulia said that Green Finance definitely hit the stage at the event.
-There was a whole stage dedicated to talks around sustainability, financial equity, and things like that.
+There was a whole stage dedicated to talks around sustainability, financial equity, and the likes.
 The stage was covered in plants, and was very aesthetic.
-While there were a lot of representatives from all kinds of payment companies, there wasn’t a presence from climate fintechs or companies that are actually doing something in this space.
+While there were a lot of representatives from all kinds of payment companies, we were still missing a presence from climate fintechs or companies that are actually doing something in this space.

 “I guess I was a little bit disappointed.” — Iulia Ciutina